JustineAvio/JustineAvio/README.md

 # 💫 About Me:
 Hello, everyone!
-I am Justine Jeckho A. Avio, a class<br>representative from BSIT - 2B in Cavite State University - Imus <br>Campus.
-I am an introverted average guy who wants to expand<br>my knowledge through applying learnings to obtain skills. <br>Finding a field of study in IT that fits to my skills.
+I am Justine Jeckho A. Avio, a class representative from BSIT - 2B in Cavite State University - Imus Campus.
+I am an introverted average guy who wants to expand<br>my knowledge through applying learnings to obtain skills.
+Finding a field of study in IT that fits to my skills.

 ## 🌐 Socials: